PunchThrough/CodeViewEditor-iOS/README.md

 Setting up Toolbar and Macros
 -------------------------
 The Toolbar is configured by menu~ipad.json / menu~iphone.json which are required to be in the main bundle.
 Let's take a look at a sample snippet.
 This will give you a toolbar with a Macro Selector on the left most side.
-If you select it, it provides a Serial category and selecting that gives the option of inserting Serial.read(), with an offset of cursor 13 characters, or at the end of our inserted text.
+If you select it, it provides a Serial category and selecting that gives the option of inserting the text Serial.read(), with an offset of cursor 13 characters, or at the end of our inserted text.

 Next to the Macros is a ; which is a quick way to select a ;